 What you might notice:

-Often, these kids don’t get diagnosed with a treatable issue because their school performance is usually good or exceptional.
+Often, these kids aren’t diagnosed with a treatable issue because their school performance is usually good or exceptional.
 However, this group can also have a far more challenging time in school – and life – because they are not obviously “disabled.”
 They may be the quiet child on the playground who has no friends or, if lucky, has one friend.
-They may come across as the weirdo, get teased or bullied, and “act out” because they are bored or frustrated.
-In this article, you’ll read about our business manager’s daughter, a Highly Sensitive Person and ADHD, who found school very disagreeable with her neurodiverse brain pattern.
+They may appear weird, teased or bullied, and “act out” because they are bored or frustrated.
+In this article, you’ll read about our business manager’s daughter, a Highly Sensitive Person with ADHD, who found school very disagreeable with her neurodiverse brain pattern.

 The Old Categories are Limited – We don’t fit into Pigeon-holes.